elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

     - Not all of them allow for commercial usage of the generated photos/images

 6. Avoid very general suggestions
+    - it tends to use reinforced biases of age, gender, race, etc.

 7. Use tools for reverse image search to verify outcomes.